 NVIDIA announced today that its new Quadro K5000 GPU will be available on Apple Mac Pro.
 Based on Nvidia’s internal tests, the Kepler architecture enables the Quadro K5000 GPU for Mac to run key content-creation applications up to twice as fast at lower power than the Fermi-based Quadro 4000 for Mac, while the new chips also provide support for OpenGL and OpenCL.

 If you are looking for training on one or more of the Khronos Group technologies, we've updated our training events schedule.

 If you were unable to make it to the 2012 SIGGRAPH LA, and you really wanted to see the Khronos Groups Birds of a Feather sessions (BOFs), now you can.
 Presentation slides, videos, photos and more, are now online.
 A special thank you goes out to the Gold and Silver sponsors of the OpenGL 20th anniversary party: AMD, Google, NVIDIA, DMP, Imagination, Intel, Lucasfilm and R3

-Version 0.9.11 of the free open-source, cross-platform 3D application framework PixelLight has been released.
+Version 1.0.0 of the free open-source, cross-platform 3D application framework PixelLight has been released.
 We're using OpenGL as well as GLSL within our main-renderer and OpenGL ES 2.0 for Android.
-Highlight of this release is the new Qt based viewer.
-This tool makes it possible to inspect complete scenes via the GUI and offers basic edit features for visual debugging.
-On the renderer side, we've added "Fast Approximate Anti-Aliasing" (FXAA) and support for volume texture compression (VTC).
+The primary focus of this release was on quality assurance.
+On the graphics side, tesselation as well as instancing support was added to the rendering system.
+Further we added the capability of rendering volume data.